-Olga is a PhD student at the Graduate School for Social Research in Warsaw (Poland).
+Olga is a post-doctoral researcher at the Institute of Philosophy and Sociology of the Polish Academy of Sciences (IFiS PAN) in Warsaw.
 Her research interests cover social movements in Central and Eastern Europe, political and social inequalities.
 She holds a PhD from the Graduate School for Social Research, IFiS PAN and has work experience in the Ukrainian non-governmental sector.

 She is affiliated with the Foundation “Open Society” , independent Ukrainian think tank focused on the issues of effective and transparent governance, public finances and anti-corruption.
 She also cooperated with The Hague Centre for Strategic Studies and The Broker (The Netherlands), the Institute for Euro-Atlantic Cooperation and the Institute of World Policy (Ukraine), The Centre for Euro-Atlantic Integration and Democracy (Hungary).

 Google Scholar profile

-Graduate School for Social Research, Institute of Philosophy and Sociology, Polish Academy of Sciences
+Institute of Philosophy and Sociology of the Polish Academy of Sciences

 72 Nowy Swiat, 00-330 Warsaw, Poland